aglebionek/react-native-soundboard/README.md

 npm i && npm start
 ```
 2. Open the Expo Go app on your Android device and select the project

-# Todos
-## current
-- [ ] Basic functionality for the favorites tab
-- [ ] Create a theme for the app (both code and design)
-- [ ] Custom styled components
-- [ ] Setup a public and a private repository / a single repository, but with a private branch (?).
-The repo shouldn't inlcude any of the audio files I have.
-- [ ] Create a useCache hook to store the audio data in the cache

-## future